hafen/aws/README.md

 *   Unable to ssh into master node:
     *   Check that ssh port 22 is open in the security group for the master node as done above for rstudio
     *   If using the elastic-mapreduce cli check that the credentials file has been setup and is named "credentials.json".
 If using Windows, it may try to add a ".txt" extension to this file which will not work.
-    *   If the elastic-mapreduce cli cannot find the key-pair named in the credentials file, make sure on aws the key-pair is in the same region as specified in the credentials file
+    *   If the elastic-mapreduce cli cannot find the key-pair named in the credentials file, make sure on AWS the key-pair is in the same region as specified in the credentials file

 ## Notes ##
 *****